cerier/Allagan-Meme-Bot/README.md

 ## Architecture

-The architecture is a containerized .Net Core worker application.
-In my implementation, the Container is hosted in Azure Container Services and the back end is an Azure SQL Database.
+The architecture is a containerized .Net 5 worker application.
+In my implementation, the container is hosted in Azure Container Services and the back end is an Azure SQL Database.

 Credits to Niels Swimberghe for the very good .Net Core / Container / Azure 'how-to' on: https://swimburger.net/blog/azure/how-to-create-a-discord-bot-using-the-dotnet-worker-template-and-host-it-on-azure-container-instances